haofanwang/cropimage/README.md

 cropper = Cropper()

 # Get a Numpy array of the cropped image
+# Set completeness to be False if you expect the 'person' to be complete rather than 'face'
 cropped_array = cropper.crop('./images/input.jpg', completeness=True, target_size=(500,500))

 # Save the cropped image